NickMckloski/Budget-App/README.md

 # Budget-App

-An app made to help visualize and manage budgets/expenses.
+An (unfinished)app made to help visualize and manage budgets/expenses.